 Ariane Varela Braga studied at the Universities of Geneva and Neuchâtel (Ph.D.
-2013, summa cum laude) and was a postdoctoral assistant at the University of Zurich within the Swiss National Science Foundation (SNSF) project ‘Mudejarismo and Moorish Revival’ (2014-2019).
-Since 2014, she has held teaching positions at the University of Geneva and John Cabot University, Rome, and in 2020, she obtained the Italian national academic qualification as associate professor in history of architecture.
-Her research has been sustained by grants and fellowships from the Universities of Neuchâtel and Zurich, the Swiss Institute in Rome and the Swiss National Science Foundation.
+2013, summa cum laude).
+She was a postdoctoral researcher at the University of Zurich within the Swiss National Science Foundation (SNSF) project ‘Mudejarismo and Moorish Revival’ (2014-2019).
+She taught at the University of Zurich, University of Geneva, John Cabot University, Rome, and in 2020, she obtained the Italian national academic qualification as associate professor in history of architecture.

+She is co-coordinator of NeReMa – International Network for Marble and Decorative Stones, and a founding member of the Swiss Network for Historicism.
 In 2010, she created the Rome Art History Network (RAHN) with the aim of promoting dialogue and exchange of ideas between researchers from the foreign academies in Rome and Italian universities.
-Among the RAHN's many activities during the past ten years, she established an annual program of doctoral and post-doctoral conferences, in collaboration with foreign and Italian institutions (for more information, visit the RAHN's website archive).
+Among the RAHN's many activities during its ten years of existence, she established an annual program of doctoral and post-doctoral conferences, in collaboration with foreign and Italian institutions (for more information, visit the RAHN's website archive).

 She serves as peer-reviewer for international scientific journals and academic publishing houses.
 She is the co-founder and co-editor of the art and architectural history series Pensieri ad arte (Editoriale Artemide, Rome).